 Hate Speech: highly derogatory or grossly degrading speech that is intended to dehumanize, humiliate or incite hatred against persons or groups, because of their race, religion, gender, sexual orientation or disability.

-- Unwanted sexual statements: jokes, comments on physical attributes, spreading rumors or talking about or rating others’ sexual activity or performances.
+- Unwanted sexual statements: jokes, comments on physical attributes, spreading rumors, sexual bullying, or talking about or rating others’ sexual activity or performances.

-- Unwanted personal attention: letters, phone calls, texts, visits, pressure for sexual favors or unnecessary personal interaction, with an evident sexual or romantic intent.
+- Unwanted personal attention: letters, phone calls, texts, visits, pressure for sexual favors or unnecessary personal interaction, with an evident sexual or romantic intent, including stalking.

-- Unwanted physical or sexual advances: unwanted touching, hugging, kissing, fondling, touching oneself sexually for others to see or other sexual activity.
-This includes sexual assault, understood as sexual activity in which one party did not or could not (because incapacitated) consent.
+Unwanted physical or sexual advances: unwanted touching, hugging, kissing, fondling, touching oneself sexually for others to see or other sexual activity.
+This includes domestic violence and sexual assault.
+Sexual assault is understood as sexual activity in which one party did not or could not consent.

-Students, faculty and staff may initiate a discrimination/harassment complaint directly by submitting this form to the Associate Director of Administration and Title IX Coordinator, Kathryne Fedele ([email protected]), to the Dean of Students, Deanna Mayer ([email protected]), or to the Counseling Office ([email protected])
+Students, faculty and staff may initiate a discrimination/harassment complaint directly by submitting this form to the Associate Director of Administration and Title IX Coordinator, Kathryne Fedele ([email protected]), to the Dean of Students, Deanna Mayer ([email protected]), or – for confidential support – to the Counseling Office ([email protected])

 A harassment complaint against a student is handled according to University grievance procedures for student conduct violations.
 For more information about this procedure, see the Student Handbook.